1. Definitions and Global Principles

 2.5.1.
 Closed Session.
 The Election Meeting will be held in closed session.

 2.5.2.
 Motion for Approval as a Slate.
 At the Election Meeting, the Secretary or the Secretary’s designee shall move to have the Board elect the eligible Submitted Nominees as a slate.
-Such motion need not be seconded, and can pass (after discussion, if any) if approved by a majority of the present Representatives.
+Such motion need not be seconded and can pass (after discussion, if any, of whether to approve Nominees individually instead of as a slate) if approved by a majority of the present Representatives.
 If the motion to approve the slate of eligible Submitted Nominees does not pass, then the Secretary or the Secretary’s designee will make a separate motion as to each Submitted Nominee.
-Such motions need not be seconded, and can pass (after discussion, if any) if approved by a majority of the present Representatives.
+Such motions need not be seconded, and can pass (after discussion, if any, of the individual Nominee) if approved by a majority of the present Representatives.
 The Board must hold a vote on each such motion.